 Like human health, animal health can be threatened by various pathogens (bacteria, viruses, parasites), some of which can also affect human health (zoonoses).
 ANSES contributes to the prevention and control of the major and emerging animal diseases affecting both farm animals and wildlife, and in doing so participates in the protection of public health.
 See our articles on certain animal diseases.

 Bovine tuberculosis is an animal disease transmissible to humans that primarily affects cattle herds.
-France has enjoyed disease-free status since 2001, but a few outbreaks persist in certain départements and are currently covered by specific surveillance and management measures, making it possible for this status to be maintained.
-Below you will find an overview of this disease, its situation in France and the role played by the Agency.
+France has enjoyed disease-free status since 2001.
+A few outbreaks persist in certain départements but these are currently covered by specific surveillance and management measures, enabling this status to be maintained.
+Here is an overview of this disease, its situation in France and the role played by the Agency.

 Foot and mouth disease (FMD) is a highly contagious viral infection that is not transmissible to humans.
 It remains one of the main concerns of livestock farmers and health authorities, due to its potentially huge socio-economic impact.
 Below is a detailed review of ANSES’s work on FMD.